dhruwayush/QuizCraft/MIGRATION_GUIDE.md

 - Sign out and sign back in
 - Check your Supabase auth configuration

+### "Duplicate key value" errors
+- This means the question sets already exist in Supabase
+- Try using the "Overwrite existing question sets" option if you want to update them
+- Or leave it unchecked to skip duplicates (these will show as "Skipped" in the results)

 ### Some question sets didn't migrate
 - Check the migration results for specific error messages
-- Try running the migration again (it will skip already migrated sets)
+- Try running the migration again with the appropriate settings

 ### Question sets don't appear after migration
 - Refresh the page